 Check a web site that tracks pollen counts for trees, mold, weeds, and grass across the U.S. The American Academy of Allergy, Asthma and Immunology's site does this, for example.

 2. Watch the Clock

-The pollen count is highest between 5 a.m. and 10 a.m. and again at dusk, so plan your workouts for other times of the day when pollen levels are lower.
+Depending on your allergy, you may want to avoid certain parts of the day.
+Ragweed counts usually peak in early midday, while grass pollen counts are higher in late afternoon and early evening.
+Plan your workouts for other times of the day when levels are lower.
 If you’re in an urban area, winds can bring the pollen in town so that levels peak around midday.